maronl/credits-coins/README.md

 - implement code to install db structure during the plugin initialization
 - made buy button customizable by the user adding a file in the theme cc-buy-post.php
 - removed cost configuration for Credits. it should be managed by some other plugin that associate a cost to each credit and group of credits
+- reviewed template structure to commit all the necessary staff ... composer, grunt ecc

 22/09/2014
 - reset data scripts ... delete all the data in the test DB beloging to the credits coins plugin